2021 Local Government Election

 How to enrol as a non resident

-Read the below forms, and if you are eligible, please complete the appropriate form below and return it to Sutherland Shire Council by Monday 26 July 2021.
+Read the below forms, and if you are eligible, please complete the appropriate form and return it to Sutherland Shire Council by Monday 25 October 2021.

 Sutherland Shire Wards